 A fighter with fists of justice.

-In the border town of Wexo, Santa is drawn into a storm of political corruption and racial tension as ICE leader Illena Chavez-Estevez fuels division and fear.
-Recruited by veteran Comadre to stand with La Política’s campaign, Santa learns to channel her mother’s military strength and her own raw power.
-When civilians begin to disappear into detention camps, Santa rises as the brawler who raids the centers and takes down ICE from within.
+In the border town of Wexo, Santa becomes embroiled in a storm of political corruption and racial tension as ICE leader Illena Chavez-Estevez fuels division and fear.
+Recruited by veteran Comadre to support La Política’s campaign, Santa learns to harness her mother’s military strength and her own raw power.
+As civilians begin to vanish into detention camps, Santa emerges as a brawler, embodying the spirit of female empowerment and drawing inspiration from the rich comic book history of Latina superheroes, as she raids the centers and takes down ICE from within.

 The REALITY

-Governments all over the world have detention centers for immigrants, refugees, and asylum seekers.
-Many of these immigrants flee their country to escape from violent and inhumane conditions.
-In the US, more than 50,000 people are currently being held in ICE facilities, while approx 20,000 are being held in CBP centers.
-More than 11,000 children are now in the custody of HHS, which holds unaccompanied children for up to 45 days.
+Governments all over the world have detention centers for immigrants, refugees, and asylum seekers, echoing dark chapters in comic book history where heroes often fight against injustice.
+Many of these immigrants flee their countries to escape violent and inhumane conditions.
+In the US, more than 50,000 people are currently being held in ICE facilities, while approximately 20,000 are in CBP centers.
+More than 11,000 children are now in the custody of HHS, which holds unaccompanied children for up to 45 days, highlighting the urgent need for female empowerment in advocating for vulnerable populations.

-There are horrifying reports of unsanitary conditions, overcrowding, and cruelty.
+There are horrifying reports of unsanitary conditions, overcrowding, and cruelty, reminiscent of the struggles faced by Latina superheroes who often overcome overwhelming odds.

-Overcrowding is a major problem and one of the main reason’s illnesses are spread easily.
+Overcrowding is a major problem and one of the main reasons illnesses spread easily.
 Detention camps have been known to hold more than 155 detainees in cells built for 35 people.

 Putting humans in cages for indefinite periods of time is not simply a regulatory “tweak”; it is a monstrous and criminal violation of basic rights and human dignity.